Solomon Mikhlin: Singular integrals and Fourier multipliers

-A synthesis of the theories of singular integrals and linear partial differential operators was accomplished, in the mid sixties of the 20th century, by the theory of pseudodifferential operators: Joseph J. Kohn, Louis Nirenberg, Lars Hörmander and others operated this synthesis, but this theory owe his rise to the discoveries of Mikhlin, as is universally acknowledged.
+A synthesis of the theories of singular integrals and linear partial differential operators was accomplished, in the mid 1960s, by the theory of pseudodifferential operators: Joseph J. Kohn, Louis Nirenberg, Lars Hörmander and others operated this synthesis, but this theory owe his rise to the discoveries of Mikhlin, as is universally acknowledged.
 This theory has numerous applications to mathematical physics.
 Mikhlin's multiplier theorem is widely used in different branches of mathematical analysis, particularly to the theory of differential equations.
 The analysis of Fourier multipliers was later forwarded by Lars Hörmander, Walter Littman, Elias Stein, Charles Fefferman and others.

 Partial differential equations

 In four papers, published in the period 1940–1942, Mikhlin applies the potentials method to the mixed problem for the wave equation.
 In particular, he solves the mixed problem for the two-space dimensional wave equation in the half plane by reducing it to the planar Abel integral equation.
 For plane domains with a sufficiently smooth curvilinear boundary he reduces the problem to an integro-differential equation, which he is also able to solve when the boundary of the given domain is analytic.
 In 1951 Mikhlin proved the convergence of the Schwarz alternating method for second order elliptic equations.
 He also applied the methods of functional analysis, at the same time as Mark Vishik but independently of him, to the investigation of boundary value problems for degenerate second order elliptic partial differential equations.